susiai/susi_translator/django/docs/audio_grabber.md

 </div>

 <div id="popup-message" class="alert alert-warning" style="display: none;">
-    Click <button id="popup-link" class="btn btn-primary">this link</button> to open a pop-up window that contains the transcript/translation.
+    Click <button id="popup-link" class="btn btn-primary">this link</button> to open a window that contains the transcript/translation.<br>
+    You can use that window as iframe content to present the transcript in your presentation framework.<br>
+    Alternatively copy this link as your iframe URL: <a id="iframe-url" target="_blank"></a>
 </div>